in

 The beauty of the material, predominantly wood, was emphasized while maintaining an emphasis on the movement’s characteristic of simple forms, even to the point of exposing the joinery.
 They frequently used carvings, inlays, curves, and various other forms of embellishment.
 They also brought elements they found in British textiles that featured flora and fauna.

 The artisans did not categorically reject the use of machinery.
-In most cases, they used technology to reduce the number of mindless repetitive chores they had to complete, such as sanding.
+In most cases, they used technology to reduce the number of mindless, repetitive chores they had to complete, such as sanding.
 However, we tried to limit our reliance on machines as much as possible.

-Is Mission Style Furniture Still In Style
+Is Mission Furniture Still in Style

-Bedroom with ceiling fan, dresser, lamp, mission style bed, comforter, glass door, and window Indeed, we can confirm that this is still the case.
+Room with ceiling fan, sliding doors, dresser and wooden doorIndeed, we can confirm that this is still the case.
 To go so far as to assert that it will continue to be fashionable in the years to come is not even stretching the truth.

 See more related content in our article about craftsman living room designs on this page.